pmin825/kanban-ui/README.md

 # kanban-ui

-kanban-ui is a web application that allows users to create tasks,
+kanban-ui is a web application that allows users to manage tasks in a simple, intuitive way.

 ## Backend Setup - Run the server locally
 1) clone the repo